Cross-Validation in Bipartite Networks: Methodology

 \subsection{The BCV Algorithm}

-This subsection describes our procedure for selecting the numbers of communities \( K_1 \) and \( K_2 \) on the two sides of the bipartite network.
-The resulting algorithm is herein designated as the Bipartite Cross-Validation (BCV) algorithm.
+This subsection describes a procedure for selecting the numbers of communities \( K_1 \) and \( K_2 \) on the two sides of a bipartite network, referred to as the Bipartite Cross-Validation (BCV) algorithm.

-Let $0<w_{n_1,n_2}<1$ be a training proportion, that is, for each edge pair $(i,j)$, it is independently assigned to the training set with probability $w_{n_1,n_2}$ and to the evaluation set with probability $1-w_{n_1,n_2}$.
-Notice that here the adjacency matrix $A$ is asymmetric, therefore the edge splitting procedure here is different from those in the symmetric SBM case, such as \cite{li2020network} and \cite{yang2025pnncv}, where by symmetry they only split the upper triangular part.
-For notational simplicity, $w$ is often used to replace $w_{n_1,n_2}$ throughout the paper.
-Let $\mathcal{E}\subset [n_1]\times[n_2]$ be the training edge set and $\mathcal E^c$ be the evaluation edge set corresponding to the complement of set $\mathcal E$.
+Let $0<w_{n_1,n_2}<1$ be the training proportion.
+Each edge pair $(i,j)$ is independently assigned to the training set with probability $w_{n_1,n_2}$ and to the evaluation set with probability $1-w_{n_1,n_2}$.
+Since the bi-adjacency matrix $A$ is asymmetric, this edge-splitting scheme differs from those used in symmetric SBM cases (e.g., \cite{li2020network,yang2025pnncv}), where only the upper triangular entries are split due to symmetry.
+For notational simplicity, we write $w$ for $w_{n_1,n_2}$ throughout the paper.
+Let $\mathcal{E}\subset [n_1]\times[n_2]$ be the training edge set, and let $\mathcal E^c$ denotes its complement, corresponding to the evaluation set.

 Given a bi-adjacency matrix $A$ and a training edge set $\mathcal E$, let $Y$ be a partially observed bi-adjacency matrix such that $Y_{ij}=A_{ij}$ if $(i,j)\in\mathcal E$ and $Y_{ij}=0$ otherwise.
 To proceed, we need to recover the bi-adjacency matrix from the partially observed matrix $Y$.
-Leveraging the low-rank structure inherent in the bipartite SBM, where the rank corresponds to $\min\{K_1,K_2\}$, as in \cite{li2020network} we employ a low-rank matrix approximation method.
+Leveraging the low-rank structure inherent in the bipartite SBM, where the rank corresponds to $\min\{K_1,K_2\}$, we employ a low-rank matrix approximation method.
 Specifically, for a pre-specified rank $k$, the complete bi-adjacency matrix can be estimated via a singular value decomposition (SVD) with thresholding: